Ritvikshah2000/Battlefield/README.md

 **ARTIFACTS**

-To build the JAR executable:
+To build and run the JAR executable:
 * mvn clean package
+* java -jar target/BATTLEFIELD-1.0.jar

 To generate the Javadocs:
 * mvn javadoc:javadoc